dtarnawsky/packageup/readme.md

 PackageUp creates Health reports for your project to help you keep it up to date.

 ## Getting Started
-Run `npx packageup` in your project's folder.
+Run `npx pkup` in your project's folder.

 This will create a health report file called `package-health.md`.